wassengerhq/whatsapp-chatgpt-bot/README.md

 For all deployments, after successfully deploying, make sure to:

-1. Test the webhook endpoint is accessible
+1. Test the webhook endpoint is accessible via public URL
 2. Verify the bot is correctly responding to WhatsApp messages
 3. Monitor logs for any potential errors or issues